akwohlgenant/akwohlgenant.github.io/_posts/2020-05-08-gssdata_inference.md

 the overall population and there are more than the minimum required number.

-The data are somewhat right-skewed, but generally appear to be normally distributed, and so the t-distribution can be used to compare the means.
+The data are slightly right-skewed, but appear to be *approximately* normally distributed, and so the t-distribution can be used to compare the means.
 This will use a theoretical approach, not a simulation, since there are sufficient number of observations in the data.
 This will be a two-sided